18F/identity-pki/doc/getting-started.md

 From the root of the `identity-devops` repo.
 That should prompt you for anything that the setup needs and help you through the process.
 If you get stuck, refer back to the rest of this README for more details.

+When it calls the `deploy` script, it will also clone `identity-devops-private`, which you can use to set variables that are unique to your environment.

 The main terraform configuration directory is `terraform-app`.